NevinSiby/SoC/README.md

 > Also I learnt to implement this in Pytorch

 As part of the assignment, also prepared a brief report documenting the architecture, training results, and key observations from the implementation.
-The full code and report are included in this repository in the folder [MNIST Classification](./MNIST%20Classification/).
+The full code and report are available in the [MNIST Classification](./MNIST%20Classification/) directory.

 ## Week 3
 ### Reinforcement Learning (RL)